 Milkshake #3: Espen Gleditsch, Ole Martin Lund Bø, Linn Pedersen, Hannah Whitaker

-To celebrate our name change from Rod Bianco to Golsa, we are doing a collaborative exhibition with the artist-driven gallery MELK opening March 2nd.
+We are celebrating our new gallery with a collaborative exhibition with the artist-driven gallery MELK opening March 2nd.

 MILKSHAKE #3 is a continuation of MELKs series of solo presentations in their project space in Oslo, and group exhibitions in Norway and abroad.
 The exhibition presents the five artists; Linn Pedersen, Emil Salto, Espen Gleditsch, Ole Martin Lund Bø, and Hannah Whitaker - all working with non-narrative photography.